Johnny Borrell

 Jonathan Edward Borrell (born 4 April 1980) is an English guitarist and singer, currently the frontman of the rock band Razorlight, of which he is the only consistent original member.

 Early life and career

 Borrell was born in Sutton, London.
 His father, New Zealand-born John Borrell, was a war correspondent; his mother was a primary school teacher in Tottenham.
 His parents divorced when he was young.
-Borrell lived at Highgate, where he attended Highgate School.
+Borrell lived in Highgate, where he attended Highgate School.
 He moved to Camden School for Girls for sixth form.